A food recall occurs when a company removes a food product from the market because of the possibility that the food may be contaminated or mislabeled.

 - Dispose of the product properly so that other people or animals cannot eat it.
 (This is particularly important if you opened the product.)

-The easiest way to check a recall notice is to go to our Food Recalls and Alerts page.
-The latest recalls appear in the orange “widget” in the top right corner of the page.
+The easiest way to check a recall notice is to go to our Recalls and Outbreaks page.
+The latest recalls appear in the “widget” at the top right corner of the page.

 We also send out the major recalls and allergy alerts on our Twitter account, @foodsafetygov.